TheBeachLab/alphabets/V1/README.md

 ## Project files

-You can download all the files related to the Flip Flap project in our [Github](https://github.com/thebeachlab), please feel free to download, fork, modify and improve it.
+You can download all the files related to the Flip Flap project in our [Github](https://github.com/thebeachlab/), please feel free to download, fork, modify and improve it.

+You can also see a lot of videos in my [youtube channel](https://www.youtube.com/playlist?list=PLKDpiLmgp6EuLGCovD-QFxrmyNdrbUmKX).